anaulin/realcoopstories/content/episode/micky-metts-agaric.md

 {{< timestamp "[00:21:58]" >}} _Ana:_ Cool.
 And then you just started collaborating with with them on projects or was there like a little bit more formality there?
 How did that work?

-{{< timestamp "[00:22:05]" >}} _Micky:_ What happened was, I just started looking at the projects that they had on their website and then asking them questions about it, asking how I could help .
+{{< timestamp "[00:22:05]" >}} _Micky:_ What happened was, I just started looking at the projects that they had on their website and then asking them questions about it, asking how I could help.
 I was welcomed into the cooperative soon after meeting them, because at that time they were growing and being a cooperative thinker myself, I thought I'm learning this.

 {{< timestamp "[00:22:27]" >}} This is kind of like school.
 People pay to go to school.
 I should be putting in what I think it's worth.
 So I didn't allow them to pay me for like six months.
 And even when they tried to pay me, I paid that money back and hired them to do something.
 So it's kind of like a give and take thing, like a family thing.